Donald Trump Wins The Presidency

 Donald Trump has won the presidency — this time, as the first convicted felon to become president of the United States.
-Trump, who is also the oldest person to be in the White House, is joined by Ohio Sen. JD Vance as vice president
+Trump, who is also the oldest person to enter the White House, is joined by Ohio Senator JD Vance as vice president.

 The Associated Press called it at 5:30 a.m.
 EST after Trump took Wisconsin.
 The New York Times is also reporting the win.